c-dacanay/absent-gardener/README.md

 ##### GA

-- I have to draw a flowchart!
+~- I have to draw a flowchart!~ Done 7.7—it's confusing.

 - The DNA of the garden has to change through user interaction
   - prunePlant() works visually right now, but it is not persistent and will not evolve with the garden.
-- Each plot (bed.js) must have access to its place in the array of the population
+    ~- Each plot (bed.js) must have access to its place in the array of the population~ I think this is incorrect.
+The bed merely decides if it is displaying a flower or not.
+The garden needs to know what beds are turned on or off.
+The evolution should, I think, still be genetic?
+- Look into Game of Life???
 - Make mutations of flowers (petal number, color, center size) more natural.
 My full obsessive version of this might have cherry picked color arrays.
 - Create slow animation of garden mutating over x years